 Born in 1958 in Byblos, Lebanon, I’ve lived in Paris since 1975.
 And though I feel deeply tender toward the city where my life began, I have a passion for the one which, for forty years now, has never failed to impress my eyes, my spirit and my heart.

 I attended university at the Sorbonne: classic and modern literature, history, philosophy, esthetics, art history.
-My doctoral thesis on the french poet La Fontaine led to the publication of a study on that author (La Fontaine, Le Seuil Editions).
+My doctoral thesis on La Fontaine led to the publication of a study on that author (La Fontaine, Le Seuil Editions).